 Why is it queer?
 Andrew is the most flamboyant character in Buffy the Vampire Slayer history, and the whole episode revolves around him with a video camera.
-So, that’s why.
-Joss Whedon really dropped the ball when he failed to give Tom Lenk a mockumentary-style spin-off series, didn’t he?
+[Redacted] really dropped the ball when he failed to give Tom Lenk his own mockumentary-style spin-off series, didn’t he?

 7×20 – Touched

 Plot: Spike comforts Buffy after she’s kicked out of the house, while Faith and the potential slayers interrogate a Harbringer.